sandeepyadav097/covid-demo/READme.md

 # Covid Demo

-The app has been setup from scratch using webapack and vanilla react.
+The app has been setup from scratch using webapack and vanilla react+redux.
+Used redux saga as the middleware.
+Used Ant Design for the UI.
 Completed tasks have been ticked off.

 - [x] Scrape content from https://www.mohfw.gov.in/
 - [x] Visualise the data on the frontend in a presentable manner.